Talk about a blast from the past. Last weekend, I was notified when Amanda Bond posted the following about an old experiment that I ran:

 The funny thing about this experiment was that the biggest weakness was an inability to guarantee I’d reach everyone who wanted to be reached.
 People actually complained and were frustrated when they weren’t seeing my ads.
 It was pretty crazy!

-First, I used Daily Unique Reach Facebook ads optimization allows you to limit the number of times you reach your audience to no more than once per day. to do all I could to reach everyone in that audience (this was before Reach optimization allows you to show your Facebook ads to the maximum number of people while using a frequency cap. was available).
+First, I used Daily Unique Reach Facebook ads optimization allows you to limit the number of times you reach your audience to no more than once per day.
+More to do all I could to reach everyone in that audience (this was before To access Reach optimization, use the Awareness objective and "Maximize reach of ads" performance goal.
+Reach optimization allows you to show your Facebook ads to the maximum number of people while using a frequency cap.
+More was available).
 Facebook’s systems aren’t perfect, so it was impossible to guarantee I’d reach everyone.

 But one reason for this was due to using website custom audiences.
 As great as they were (especially in 2015), browser settings or clearing cookies likely contributed to the failure to add people to audiences.